dmkitui/django-bucketlist-app/README.md

 ## Installation

+THis application runs on Python 3 or later.
-Clone this repo, cd into the directory and run `python manage.py runserver`
+Clone this repo, cd into the `djangoBucketlist` directory and run the following:
+ 1. python3 manage.py makemigrations
+ 2. python3 manage.py migrate
+ 3. `python manage.py runserver`

+Access the service at `http://127.0.0.1:8000/bucketlists` in your browser.

 ## Usage
 ### Endpoints